 Balanced blend of slow release fertilizer with micronutrients to endure strong root growth for harsh winter months.

 Diseases can occur do to many enviormental factors.
 Some can be controlled by thatch and water management or ajusting the nitrogen level.
+A preventive fungicide can be applied before diseases occur.
 If diseases get out of hand and no cultural methods can be done, then a curative fungicide can be applied.

 Pre-emergent weed control should be applied in ornamental beds at least two times a year to prevent weeds.

 Connecticut soil tends to have a low pH level.
 Limestone will help correct acidy soils and raise soil pH for plants to utilize soil nutrients.